Encryption Challenge

 My Solution

-I chose to write my solution in C to make it as fast as (reasonably) possible.
-At first, I stored encrypted messages in text files containing ASCII 1s and 0s.
-This approach was slow, so I eventually moved towards using actual binary files which sped up the program tremendously and made the algorithm much simpler.
-The code for this program is on GitHub.
+I chose to write my solution in C to make it as fast as reasonably possible without writing Assembly or machine code.
+At first, I wrote the encrypted messages as ASCII 1s and 0s to the output files.
+This approach was very slow, so I eventually moved towards simply writing the value of the encrypted character to the file, which, by virtue of this number having some 32 bit value in binary, is “the sum in binary”.
+This sped up the program tremendously and made the algorithm much simpler.
+The code for the program is on GitHub.

 Encryption